Wait for channel

 wait_for_channel("tests_done", timeout=60)

-The ; status=$?; tmux wait-for -S NAME; exit $status idiom is the load-bearing safety contract — wait-for is edge-triggered, so a crash before the signal would deadlock until the wait’s timeout.
+The ; tmux wait-for -S NAME suffix is the load-bearing safety contract — wait-for is edge-triggered, so a crash before the signal would deadlock until the wait’s timeout.
+The shell separator ; runs the next statement unconditionally, so the signal fires on both success and failure paths.

 wait_for_channel